jellboeck/liri-node-app/README.md

 # LIRI-Node-App

-LIRI is a Language Interpretation and Recognition Interface.
-LIRI will be a command line node app that takes in parameters and gives you back data.
+LIRI is like iPhone's SIRI, however, while SIRI is a Speech Interpretation and Recognition Interface, LIRI is a Language Interpretation and Recognition Interface.
+LIRI is a command line node app that takes in one of four parameters and gives you back data.
 LIRI uses the following commands:

 - concert-this
 - spotify-this-song
 - movie-this
 - do-what-it-says

+## Technologies Used:

+- Node.js
+- JavaScript
+- NPM Packages: Axios, Colors, Moment, Node-Spotify-API
+- APIs: Spotify API, OMDB API, and Bands In Town API

 ## concert-this: